fjorgemota/gimple/README.md

 [![Build Status](https://travis-ci.org/fjorgemota/gimple.svg)](https://travis-ci.org/fjorgemota/gimple)
 [![Code Coverage](http://gocover.io/_badge/github.com/fjorgemota/gimple)](https://gocover.io/github.com/fjorgemota/gimple)

+**WARNING - 12/07/2017:** This project has been refactored to be present a more Golang API (without panic on `Get()` and with a `MustGet()` method, for example).
+Because of this, you may need to update your code to follow the new API.
+Sorry for the inconvenience. :(

 This project is a "port" of [Pimple Dependency Injection container](https://github.com/silexphp/Pimple/) to Go.

 The code of this project may not be in his state-of-art, but seems to be a great start to learn a few more about Go, and to avoid initializing a bunch of things in your application manually.